 Beer garden or other outside drinking area

-CAMRA members' discount scheme: 10% discount for members on real ales
+CAMRA members' discount scheme: 10% discount off cask beer for CAMRA members

 Evening meals